ireneorichie/docs/serving/installing-logging-metrics-traces.md

     ```

 1. You can run the following command to verify that all the pods of the
-   monitoring plugin have been deleted:
+   observability plugin have been deleted:

     ```shell
     kubectl get pods --namespace knative-monitoring